yliu0593/yliu0593.github.io/_pages/projects.md

 author_profile: true
 ---

-Below are my main projects.
+Below are my main projects (contains unpublished contents therefore some are not in detail)

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>